 If you’ve got a student in middle or high school, here are five tips to help you get started on your college financial plan today!

 Tips to Build Your College Financial Plan

-Start in middle school.
-Start in freshman year.
+Start in middle school, or start in freshman year.
 Start as soon as you can.
-This is critical for most families unless you are very wealthy and cost isn’t an issue (in which case you probably aren’t reading this article).
+This is critical for most families unless you are very wealthy and the cost of college isn’t an issue.
 For most middle-class families, sending a kid (or multiple kids) to college will mean expenses: tuition, fees, lodging, food, transportation.
 Make an honest assessment of what you can afford.
 If you start when your child is a freshman, you’ll have to save $1,000 a month for 6.5 years to afford the $80,000 it will cost.

 Consult a Financial Planner

 How much financial aid when you get to apply to college depends on your Free Application for Federal Student Aid (FAFSA).
 There are some rules the FAFSA uses that may surprise you, so consult a financial planner early.
 For example: